c-jordi/ASVZ/README.md

 ## Installation:
 ### Server Folder:

-Create a virtualenv and run the wsgi.py script.
+Create a virtualenv, run `setup.py` & run `wsgi.py`.
 Add whitelisted ids to the `whitelist.yml` file.

 ### Extension:
 Edit popup.js file and change the SERVER variable to match the url of your server.